EuroBasket Women: History

 The next two tournaments finished by final matches between Russia and Czech Republic.
 In 2003, Russia won with score 59–56 and achieved their first European title after dissolution of Soviet Union.
 In 2005, Czech Republic took revenge (72–70) and also achieved their maiden trophy while Spain won bronze medals for third time in a row.
 Two years later Russia won European title for second time after victory over Spain in the final match (74–68) while Belarus took bronze medals and reached podium for first time.
 In 2009, France defeated Russia in the final match (57–53) and became European Champions for second time while Spain finished 3rd.
 Two years later Russia won European Championship for third time by beating Turkey women's national basketball team in the final match (59–42).
 Nevertheless, it was first European medals for Turkish team.
 France won bronze medals.
 At next four European Championship, French team reach final matches but lost all four matches.
 In 2013 at the home championship, they lost final to Spanish team with margin of just one point (69–70).
 In 2015, French players lost final match to Serbia who won European title for first time.
 2017 and 2019 finals were ended in favour of Spain who defeated France (71–55 and 86–66 respectively) thus becoming first national team since 1991 years who managed to defend their own European title.
 The next 2021 European Championship was co-hosted by France and Spain.
 It was won by Serbia – for second time in history.
 France lost final match for fifth time in a row (54–63) while Belgium finished in third place.

+In 2023, Belgium, called "The Belgian Cats", won their maiden trophy after victory over Spain in the final match (64–58) while France finished 3rd.
+In 2025, Belgium became back-to-back champions after another victory over Spain in the final match (67–65).
+This time Italy finished 3rd.

-The 38 European Championship tournaments have been won by 11 different nations.
+The 40 European Championship tournaments have been won by 12 different nations.
 The most successful nation is the now defunct Soviet Union with 21 titles.
-The other European Championship winners are Spain, with four titles; Russia, with three titles; France and Serbia, with two titles each; as well as Bulgaria, Czech Republic, Italy, Lithuania, Poland, and Ukraine, with one title each.
+The other European Championship winners are Spain, with four titles; Russia, with three titles; Belgium, France and Serbia, with two titles each; as well as Bulgaria, Czech Republic, Italy, Lithuania, Poland, and Ukraine, with one title each.